oasci/pitt-biosc1540-2024s/biosc1540/assessments/checkpoints/cadd/index.md

 ## Chemical library construction

 Search on [PubMed](https://pubchem.ncbi.nlm.nih.gov/) for `Dihydrofolate reductase inhibitor` and download all of those compounds as a single 3D SDF file.
-Click [here][download-max-drug-dose] to download 35 additional compounds from the `PubChem Compound TOC: Maximum Drug Dose` list.
+Click [here](./PubChem_compound_records.sdf) to download 35 additional compounds from the `PubChem Compound TOC: Maximum Drug Dose` list.
 These two SDF files are your chemical library for docking.

 **Questions**